arrow-kt/arrow/docs/move-to-multi-repo/how-to-manage-several-repositories.md

 Arrow tasks
 -----------
-buildArrowProject - Build with local Arrow dependencies (tests execution included) buildArrowProjects - Build libs and examples with local Arrow dependencies (tests execution included) installArrowLibs - Install all the artifacts using local Arrow dependencies (no tests execution)
+buildWithLocalDeps - Build with local Arrow dependencies (tests execution included) buildAllWithLocalDeps - Build libs and examples with local Arrow dependencies (tests execution included) installAllWithLocalDeps - Install all the artifacts using local Arrow dependencies (no tests execution)

 Arrow (Git) tasks
 -----------------
-gitPull - Run git-pull for all the repositories gitPullOthers - Run git-pull for the rest of the repositories
+gitPullAll - Run git-pull for all the repositories gitPullOthers - Run git-pull for the rest of the repositories
 ```